 Possible Benefits For Your Health

-If you suffer from excess fluid in your body red clover has been shown by recent research to have properties that allow it to work as a natural diuretic.
-By increasing urination it is believed to help to lower blood pressure, flush toxins from the body, and balance fluid levels.
-If you are currently taking prescription diuretics you should discuss this with your doctor before you begin using it as a dietary supplement.
+If you suffer from excess fluid in your body, red clover has been shown by recent research to have properties that allow it to work as a natural diuretic.
+By increasing urination, it is believed to help to lower blood pressure, flush toxins from the body, and balance fluid levels.
+If you are currently taking prescription diuretics, you should discuss this with your doctor before you begin using it as a dietary supplement.

 Red Clover May Lower The Risk Of Certain Cancers

 Red clover has been used in traditional Chinese medicine to help prevent cancer and as a “blood purifier”.
-In laboratory studies the isoflavones contained in red clover were seen to stop cancer cells from growing and multiplying.
+In laboratory studies, the isoflavones contained in red clover were seen to stop cancer cells from growing and multiplying.
 It showed some promise in causing cancer cells to self-destruct.
 This is called cell apoptosis.
 Much more research is needed to find out if they will work the same way in humans, but the research is promising.

 May Increase Bone Density

 A laboratory study on mice indicated that the phytoestrogens decreased bone loss in the mice compared to the control group.
+Another study found that isoflavones extracted from red clover reduced bone loss from the spine by 45% compared to the placebo group.

 May Improve Cardiovascular Health